zmnbgd/100DaysOfSwiftUIBootCamp/READ.md

    - Test: Nil coalescing

    4.</b> How to handle multiple optionals using optional chaining
    - Optional: Why is optional chaining so important?
+   - Test: Optional chaining